jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 Installation and Configuration for Exported Session Key Approach
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for installation and configuration of an exported session key builds can be found in :ref:`E.3`.
+Instructions for the installation and configuration of an exported session key build can be found in :ref:`E.3`.

 Break and Inspect Using Middleboxes
 -----------------------------------